mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Unit tests

 Unit tests enable you to make sure that changes to your dependencies do not result in breaking changes to your frameworks.
 The SDK uses the standard JUnit testing system.
-The hello-world framework provides [some example unit tests](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/src/test/java/com/mesosphere/sdk/helloworld/scheduler/ServiceSpecTest.java).
+The helloworld framework provides [some example unit tests](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/src/test/java/com/mesosphere/sdk/helloworld/scheduler/ServiceSpecTest.java).

-**Important:** In order to avoid unintentional execution of other framework tests, you must include [a test filter similar to the one defined by the hello-world framework](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/build.gradle#L40-L45).
+**Important:** In order to avoid unintentional execution of other framework tests, you must include [a test filter similar to the one defined by the helloworld framework](https://github.com/mesosphere/dcos-commons/blob/master/frameworks/helloworld/build.gradle#L40-L45).

 Unit tests that follow the pattern described above will be automatically run on all pull requests, and test failures will block merges.
 Unit tests can be manually executed either through standard IDE test integrations or through standard gradle commands.